 Plasticizer

 Plasticizers are used to make brittle materials such as plastics more pliable.
-The most common pollutants are phthalates (phthalic acid esters) nonylphenol.
-Favored by sunlight, humidity, room temperature and physical stress, the chemical compounds become gaseous and escape.
+The most common harmful substances are phthalates (phthalic acid esters) nonylphenol.
+When exposed to sunlight, humidity, room temperature and physical stress, the chemical compounds become gaseous and escape.
 The substances can also be absorbed through friction and contact with the skin.
-This is how plasticizers from toys or PVC and linoleum flooring enter our organism.
-Since plasticizers have a special molecular structure, they can act in the body in a similar way to hormones.
-The environmental toxins even get into the groundwater via wastewater.
+This is how plasticizers from toys or PVC and linoleum flooring enter our bodies.
+As plasticizers have a special molecular structure, they can act in the body in a similar way to hormones.
+The environmental toxins even enter the groundwater via wastewater.

 Solvents make paints and varnishes brushable and sprayable.
-They are also present in other household products: for example, in cleaning agents, adhesives or dyes.
+They are also contained in other household products, such as cleaning agents, adhesives and dyes.
 Solvents often consist of volatile organic compounds (VOCs).
-Due to their very low boiling point, VOCs become gaseous even at room temperature and evaporate into their surroundings.
-How dangerous the substance is depends in each case on the boiling point of the solvents used.
-The lower the boiling point, the faster the residential toxin becomes gaseous and enters the room air.
+Due to their very low boiling point, VOCs become gaseous at room temperature and evaporate into their surroundings.
+How dangerous the substance is depends on the boiling point of the solvent used.
+The lower the boiling point, the faster the toxin becomes gaseous and enters the room air.
 The small particles then enter the bodies of humans and animals through respiration.

 Flame retardant